most-want-tech/digital-coupon-platf/PRD.md

 3. **Customizable** - The white-label nature should be immediately apparent, demonstrating how easily it adapts to any business's brand identity.

 **Complexity Level**: Light Application (multiple features with basic state)
-  - The demo showcases core coupon browsing, filtering, and redemption flows with persistent favorites and redemption tracking, but doesn't require user accounts or complex backend logic at this stage.
+  - The demo showcases core coupon browsing, filtering, and redemption flows with persistent favorites and redemption tracking.
+Now includes a comprehensive business dashboard for managing coupons, viewing analytics, and customizing branding, but doesn't require user accounts or complex backend logic at this stage.

 ## Essential Features